Voting Rights Act

-The Voting Rights Act (VRA) of 1965 is one of the most significant pieces of civil rights legislation in American history, and its importance lies in its profound impact on voting rights and democratic governance.
+The Voting Rights Act (VRA) of 1965 is one of the most significant pieces of civil rights legislation in American history, and its importance had a profound impact on voting rights and democratic governance.
+Why are we still fighting the same battle for Voting Rights some 154 years later?
 Here’s why it’s important:

 Key Takeaways: